 If you want to know how to make a zen garden properly you need to understand the meaning and usage of the rocks.

 Rocks are also called “Ishi”.
 They are the foundational element of Japanese gardens.
 They represent mountains and also the figure of Buddha.
-Large Zen gardens may also use a rock as a welcome sigh.
+Large Zen gardens may use a rock as a welcome sigh.

 Here are the most important tips for setting the rocks.